A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Related work

 { Many works study SDP relaxations of low-rank problems without Fantope constraints, a few of which we highlight here.
-The works in \cite{journee2010low,boumal2020deterministic,bandeira2017tightness} study SDP relaxations of Burer-Monteiro factorizations for optimization problems with multiple linear constraints.
-From the local properties of candidate solutions, they devise dual certificates to check for global optimality. \cite{zhou2021conditions,burer2005local} show for low-rank SDPs with rank-$r$ and $m$ linear constraints, no spurious local minima exist if $(r+1)(r+2)/2 > m + 1$; \cite{burer2005local} also proves convergence of the nonconvex Burer-Monteiro factorization to the optimal SDP solution, with \cite{cifuentes2019polynomial} strengthening this result, showing such algorithms converge provably in polynomial time, given that $r \gtrsim \sqrt{2(1 + \eta)m}$ for any fixed constant $\eta > 0$.
+The works in \cite{supp:journee2010low,supp:boumal2020deterministic,supp:bandeira2017tightness} study the use of Burer-Monteiro factorizations to solve SDPs for optimization problems with multiple linear constraints.
+From the local properties of candidate solutions, they devise dual certificates to check for global optimality. \cite{supp:zhou2021conditions,supp:burer2005local} show for low-rank SDPs with rank-$r$ and $m$ linear constraints, no spurious local minima exist if $(r+1)(r+2)/2 > m + 1$; \cite{supp:burer2005local} also proves convergence of the nonconvex Burer-Monteiro factorization to the optimal SDP solution, with \cite{supp:cifuentes2022polynomial} strengthening this result, showing such algorithms converge provably in polynomial time, given that $r \gtrsim \sqrt{2(1 + \eta)m}$ for any fixed constant $\eta > 0$.

-Similar to our work, the authors in \cite{podosinnikova2019overcomplete} seek to recover multiple rank-one matrices, in their case for the overcomplete ICA problem.
+Similar to our work, the authors in \cite{supp:podosinnikova2019overcomplete} seek to recover multiple rank-one matrices, but for the overcomplete ICA problem.
 They solve separate SDP relaxations for each atom of the dictionary, using a deflation method to find the atoms in succession.
-In contrast, our work estimates all of the rank-one matrices simultaneously, and requires that their first principal components form an orthonormal basis, whereas the dictionary atoms in ICA are only constrained to be unit-norm.
+In contrast, our work estimates all of the rank-one matrices simultaneously and requires that their first principal components form an orthonormal basis, whereas the dictionary atoms in ICA are only constrained to be unit-norm.

 }